xiaoyanLi629/CNN_coffee_ring_effect/README.md

 Second set of images is 150 images consisting of 5 replicates of 30 water samples on 8/14/2017.
 Two sets of datasets created by these collected 300 images.

-The first dataset is training dataset consisting of 180 images.
-Consisting three replicates of each water sample images in 6/13/2017 dataset and three replicates of each water sample images in second dataset.
+The first dataset is training dataset (training_raw folder) consisting of 180 images.
+Consisting three replicates of each water sample images in 6/13/2017 dataset and three replicates of each water sample images in 6/13/2019 dataset.

-The Second dataset is testing dataset consisting of 180 images.
-Consisting two replicates of each water sample images in 8/14/2017 dataset and two replicates of each water sample images in second dataset.
+The Second dataset is testing dataset (testing_raw folder) consisting of 180 images.
+Consisting two replicates of each water sample images in 8/14/2017 dataset and two replicates of each water sample images in 8/14/2017 dataset.

 The training datset and testing dataset were created by ramdomly selecting images from 6/13/2017 and 8/14/2017 images.